 Some of these measures also apply to vessels registered on ISSF’s ProActive Vessel Register, which is indicated by the orange icon below.

-The full text of all conservation measures is available as a PDF.
+The full text of all ISSF Conservations Measures also is available as a PDF.

 ISSF CONSERVATION MEASURES BY CATEGORY